L0SU1/VESSEL-METRICS/README.md

-# Vessel Analysis Modular
+# Vessel Analysis

-`vessel_analysis_modular.py` is a command-line tool for analyzing 3D vessel masks.
+`VESSEL_METRICS.py` is a command-line tool for analyzing 3D vessel masks.
 It skeletonizes the mask, builds a graph representation, extracts vessel segments, and computes various morphometric and tortuosity metrics.

 ---